 Solving the problem with first principles

+Design patterns offer effective short-term solutions to common problems.
+However, the more prevalent the design pattern the more established it is, and the greater the likelihood that it’s approaching an extinction level event.
+Instead of comparing solutions, and deriving answers from other people’s answers, we should be focusing on our clients’ current problems.
 The Web is constantly changing around us, and design continues to evolve, by adopting a first principles approach we can produce work that is robust enough to survive online.
 Who knows?
 You might even get to be creative.

 Ben Moss is Senior Editor at WebdesignerDepot.
 He’s designed and coded work for award-winning startups, and global names including IBM, UBS, and the FBI.
 One of these days he’ll run a sub-4hr marathon.
 Say hi on Twitter.